ved93/data-science-interview-prep/apti_questions.md

-Q1.
-A mixture of 40 litres of milk and water contains 10% water.
-How much water should be added so that the water is 20% in the new mixture?
+Q.1 A mixture of 40 litres of milk and water contains 10% water.
+What q might.How much water should be added so that the water is 20% in the new mixture?

-Q2.
-If there are 2 containers having a mixture of milk and water in the ratio of 5:3 and 2:3, in what ratio should the two mixtures be mixed so that the resulting mixtures have the milk and water in the same proportions?
+Q.2 If there are 2 containers having a mixture of milk and water in the ratio of 5:3 and 2:3, in what ratio should the two mixtures be mixed so that the resulting mixtures have the milk and water in the same proportions?

-Q3.
-Suppose that “I Love Discrete Math” T-shirts come in five different sizes: S,M,L,XL, and XXL.
-Each size comes in four colors (white, red, green, and black), except XL, which comes only in red, green, and black, and XXL, which comes only in green and black.
-What is the minimum number of stores that the campus book store needs to stock to have one of each size and color available?
+Q.3 Suppose that “I Love Discrete Math” T-shirts come in five different sizes: S,M,L,XL, and XXL.
+Each size comes in four colors (white, red, green, and black), except XL, which comes only in red,green, and black, and XXL, which comes only in green and black.What is the minimum number of stores that the campus book store needs to stock to have one of each size and color available?

-Q4. a) How many cards must be selected from a standard deck of 52 cards to guarantee that at least three cards of the same suit are chosen?
+Q.4 a) How many cards must be selected from a standard deck of 52 cards to guarantee that at least three cards of the same suit are chosen?
  b) How many must be selected to guarantee that at least three hearts are selected?

-Q5.
-Suppose that a cookie shop has four different kinds of cookies.
+Q.5 Suppose that a cookie shop has four different kinds of cookies.
 How many different ways can six cookies be chosen?